aura-nw/docs/docs/product/aurascan/advanced-topics/code-id/code_id_detail.md

 | Instantiate times | Address sent execute contract transaction, choose address to see account details  |
 | Created At | Time stamp of the time the Code ID was stored |

-## Tab 'Contracts'
+## Contracts tab

-List contracts that were instantiated from the Code ID
+The **Contracts** tab contains the list of contracts that have been instantiated from the stored code corresponding to that Code ID.

 | Row | Description |
 | ------ | ------ |